List of The Inbetweeners characters: Simon Cooper

 Simon is the most irritable of the group, especially when in discussions with his family, where he frequently overreacts to gentle goading and even advice.
 He is sometimes shown to be impulsive and bitter, saying and doing things that cause him great embarrassment.
-He also gets into a slew of unfortunate situations (often the fault of his friends) including being physically and verbally attacked, including once by a twelve-year-old; accused of being a "paedophile"; and falling into a freezing harbour.
-In "The Camping Trip", the boys play a game where they swap mobile phones and send a text message to a person of their choice on the phone's contact list.
+He also gets into a slew of unfortunate situations (often the fault of his friends), such as being physically and verbally attacked, including once by a twelve-year-old; accused of being a "paedophile"; and falling into a freezing harbour.
+A running gag is that he inadvertently indecently exposes himself while trying to impress girls: waving to Carli (and the rest of the class) naked from the boat in Swanage harbour, exposing his testicle in the fashion show, and rushing naked out of the bedroom at Warwick to show Tara his erection (not realising that her sister and the other three boys are with her).
+In "The Camping Trip", the boys play a game in which they swap mobile phones and send a text message to a person of their choice on the phone's contact list.
 Simon later receives a reply from Carli that leaves him with a smile, implying that she feels the same way as Simon and that there is more to come.

 Following the events of the series, in the first film Simon and Carli are in a stable relationship by the end of term, Simon claiming this to be "the best year of his life".
 Abruptly, Carli ends the relationship, leaving him depressed and longing to reconcile the relationship, setting in motion many of the film's events.
 Despite another girl, Lucy, showing genuine interest in him, he continually rebuffs her and longs for Carli.
 At the boat party near the film's climax, Simon finally realises that Carli does not reciprocate his feelings (using him to make James, her narcissistic ex-boyfriend, jealous) and instead chooses Lucy.